matxakav/OT-NWbasedOnGNS3/http/attack/README.md

 Refer to the [source code](https://github.com/gkbrk/slowloris/) of Slowloris attack.

-The slowloris attack is conducted using the `slowhttptest` tool. `slowhttptest` is available in `APT` packet manager.
+The slowloris attack is conducted using the `slowhttptest` tool. `slowhttptest` is available in `APT` package manager.

 - Our KaliLinux Docker image already has `slowhttptest` installed.